pullynnhah/pullynnhah/README.md

 # 💫 About Me:

 <h4>Hey friends!
-I'm learning so much in my bootcamp and it's been an incredible journey.
-I've been able to use Figma, <br>
-React, NodeJS and more to bring designs to life with a responsive approach.
-My ultimate goal is to develop an app that <br> will help me improve my day-to-day productivity - wish me luck!</h4>
+I'm absolutely thrilled with the progress I've made in my bootcamp so far.
+It has been an incredible journey of learning and growth.
+Throughout the program, I've gained hands-on experience in various technologies such as Figma, React, and NodeJS, enabling me to transform designs into dynamic and responsive applications.</h4>

 <br>